Bandy X. Lee: Termination from Yale University

 According to Lee, John Krystal, chair of the psychiatry department at Yale, immediately called her to a meeting.
 This was in stark contrast to his affirmation of her free speech rights less than two years earlier.
 She requested an investigation but did not hear back until her termination letter on May 17, 2020.
-After multiple inquiries, Krystal in a September 4, 2020, letter gave as an explanation for Lee's termination: "your repeated violations of the APA's Goldwater Rule and your inappropriate transfer of the duty to warn from the treatment setting to national politics."
+After multiple inquiries, on September 4, 2020, Krystal wrote: "your repeated violations of the APA's Goldwater Rule and your inappropriate transfer of the duty to warn from the treatment setting to national politics" were the reasons for her termination.
 It may also have been a response to a letter by Gregory Scholtz, the president of the American Association of University Professors (AAUP), also dated September 4, 2020: "The interest of our Association in the case of Dr. Lee arises from its longstanding commitment to basic tenets of academic freedom and due process....
 Under the 1940 Statement, 'College and university teachers are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline.... [e]xtramural utterances rarely bear upon the faculty member’s fitness for continuing service.'"
 In March 2021, Lee sued Yale University over the termination, claiming breach of contract, breach of good faith and wrongful termination.
-She has also continued to deny that she has broken the Goldwater rule, stating that "danger" is not a diagnosis: "While an in-person interview can be quite useful, it is not strictly required to assess danger."
+She has also continued to deny that she has broken the Goldwater rule, saying that "danger" is not a diagnosis: "While an in-person interview can be quite useful, it is not strictly required to assess danger."

 In response to the news, Laurence Tribe of Harvard Law School tweeted, "This is a disgusting way for any university to act.
 Dr. Bandy Lee should never have been fired."
-Jeffrey Sachs of Columbia University stated, "Yale blundered badly by siding with the APA's gag rule rather than the right—indeed responsibility—of its faculty to speak out against a dangerous president."
-Cornel West, who himself said he was recently denied tenure at Harvard because of his speech, stated, "I wholeheartedly stand in solidarity with Bandy Lee, a brilliant and wonderful sister and professor!"
+Jeffrey Sachs of Columbia University said, "Yale blundered badly by siding with the APA's gag rule rather than the right—indeed responsibility—of its faculty to speak out against a dangerous president."
+Cornel West, who himself said he was recently denied tenure at Harvard because of his speech, said, "I wholeheartedly stand in solidarity with Bandy Lee, a brilliant and wonderful sister and professor!"
 A letter signed by prominent colleagues asked Krystal, "[Since] contributors to this book which Dr. Lee edited include many scholars and international exemplars of psychiatric ethics, we wonder if they too would be terminated were they to be members of your department."
 Several op-eds on academic freedom and the Goldwater Rule were published by prominent public intellectuals, and at least two petitions were in motion for Lee's reinstatement.
-Yale University has since come under fire for its stance on academic freedom, while Lee has received other faculty invitations.
+Yale has since come under fire for its stance on academic freedom, while Lee has received other faculty invitations.